verdaccio/website/website/blog/2019-05-13-the-new-docker-image-verdaccio-4.md

 If you are not using volumes, the `VERDACCIO_USER_NAME` will only have permissions to write in the storage folder and the source code.
 The configuration and plugins will be read only.

-To provide your own configuration file, the recommended way is using Docker volumes as follow.
+To provide your own configuration file, the recommended way is using Docker volumes like so:

 [example volume]